 Over the years, the wise sages of meditation have identified five main hinderances to practice.
 We all experience them to some degree and there are ways to work with them, so they should not be viewed as personal failings.
 Not only do these obstacles interfere with meditation, but they also impact how we go about our daily lives.
 They include:

-- Ill-Will – getting caught up in aversion through rejecting or feeling hostility, resentment, bitterness, or hatred toward experiences, ourselves, or others.
+- Aversion – getting caught up in avoidance, struggling against or rejecting what is unwanted or feeling hostility, resentment, bitterness, or hatred toward experiences, ourselves, or others.

-- Dullness – an experience of drowsiness, dozing off or spacing out.
+- Sluggishness – an experience of drowsiness, sleepiness, dullness, dozing off or spacing out.

 - Restlessness or Worry – an experience of excitability, disquietude, anxiety, distractibility, agitation, or remorse.

-- Doubt – a lack of conviction or trust in the experience or process – a sense of discouragement.
+- Doubt – a lack of conviction or trust in the experience or process – a sense of discouragement or being distracted from the present moment by endless questioning.

 All of these obstacles involve getting “hooked” by phenomena.
 Rather than sitting on the shore of experience, observing thoughts, emotions, body sensations, and urges to action passing through awareness like leaves on a stream, we dive right in after them.
 While we are swimming in the stream of our thoughts, we are no longer practicing mindfulness.
 If we instead notice that this has happened and pull ourselves back up onto the bank to observe, we are practicing mindfulness.
 The more times we bring ourselves back onto the shore, the less easily we become hooked.